patmclean/architecture-decision-records-dj/docs/admin/install.md

     __DO NOT USE THIS SERVER IN A PRODUCTION SETTING.__ The development server is for development and testing purposes only.
 It is neither performant nor secure enough for production use.

 !!! warning
-    If the test service does not run, or you cannot reach the Nautobot home page, something has gone wrong.
+    If the test service does not run, or you cannot reach the ADR App home page, something has gone wrong.
 Do not proceed with the rest of this guide until the installation has been corrected.
 Some platforms (such as CentOS) have a firewall enabled by default.
 If you are unable to connect to the server url on port 8080, verify the firewall policy to allow the appropriate connections, or select an already permitted port.

 Note that the initial user interface will be locked down for non-authenticated users.